Missouri moving ahead with execution plans

 A blood spatter expert retained by Barton’s defense team concluded that the assailant would have had far more blood on his clothing.
 Duchardt said three jurors recently signed affidavits calling the new evidence “compelling” and saying it would have affected their deliberations.
 The jury foreman said, based on the evidence, he would have been “uncomfortable” recommending the death penalty.

 Duchardt said he is trying to reach the other surviving jurors, but the coronavirus shutdown has slowed that effort and created other logistical issues.
-For example, with public buildings closed, he was forced to interview two jurors in a parking lot, he said.
+For example, with public buildings closed, members of Barton’s defense team interviewed two jurors in a parking lot, he said.

 “They’re having to shout over a wind storm by social distancing distance to try and talk about any of this stuff,” Duchardt said.